 Appreciated for general quality, ease of use, and the ability to tackle anything from lightly soiled vinyl siding to mildewed concrete.
 The 14.5-amp, 1,800-watt motor is capable of generating up to 2,030 psi.

 Some plastic fittings are prone to leaks, but they can be swapped out for brass versions.

-This pressure washer doesn't take up a lot of space and gives users 4 quick-connecting nozzles for a wide variety of simple jobs.
-The nylon-braided easy-coil hose stretches 25' without tangling.
+This pressure washer doesn't take up a lot of space and gives users four quick-connecting nozzles for a wide variety of simple jobs.
+The nylon-braided easy-coil hose stretches 25 feet without tangling.
 Quick-lock wheels work to keep a sturdy base during high-intensity jobs.